 We have also watched them feeding in a rock crevice.
 The fresh leaves that fall from trees overhead were grabbed and devoured.
 This could just be opportunistic feeding, as most feeding apparently occurs at night when they come out of the rocks and onto the surrounding flat woodland.
 Studies show them to eat grass, other small flowering plants, and leaves of trees.

 The Wilkins’ Rock-wallaby or Eastern Short-eared Rock-wallaby was only discovered to be a separate species in 2014.
-Long considered to be Short-eared Rock-wallabies (Petrogale brachyotis), they were shown to be smaller and more brightly-coloured than their Kimberley cousins.
+Long considered to be Short-eared Rock-wallabies (Petrogale brachyotis), they were shown to be smaller and more brightly-coloured than their Kimberley & Victoria River cousins.
+Read about the Short-eared Rock-wallaby and rock-wallabies in general here.

 Though there are now several studies about the Short-eared Rock-wallaby group, most of these concentrate on basics of their biology – what they eat, how they use their habitat.
-The Wikipedia article on Wilkin’s Rock-wallaby is a stub of three lines, and the long-known Short-eared Rock-wallaby is described in seven lines and four references.
+Until 2019 the Wikipedia article on Wilkins’ Rock-wallaby was a stub of three lines (it has now been extended to 4 paragraphs & 2 references), and even the long-known Short-eared Rock-wallaby is only described in nine paragraphs and seven references.
+Our photographs in this article are the official photographs of the species on Wikipedia.

 The species is listed as Least Concern by the IUCN Red List, but not much is known about their population size.
 The Conservation Actions proposed by the IUCN are: “There is a need to monitor populations, research possible threats, and to study its responses to changes in the fire regime.”